forcedotcom/salesforcedx-apex/CONTRIBUTING.md

    what you're trying to add/fix.
 That way, we can also offer suggestions or let you know if there is already an effort in progress.
 1. Fork this repository.
-1. The [development](./contributing/developing.md) doc has details on how to set up your environment.
+1. Set up your environment using the information in the [Developing](./contributing/developing.md) doc.
 1. Create a _topic_ branch in your fork based on the correct branch (usually the **develop** branch, see [Branches section](./contributing/developing.md)).
 Note: this step is recommended but technically not required if contributing using a fork.
 1. Edit the code in your fork.
 1. Sign the CLA (see [CLA](#cla)).